 Dengue is usually a self-limiting, mosquito-borne flu-like tropical viral illness, transmitted by female mosquito-bites mainly from the Aedes aegypti species.
-Human to human direct spread is not known to occur other than during pregnancy from mother in baby on occasion.
-Most cases are mild, and symptoms will resolve on its own in a week.
+Human to human direct spread is not known to occur other than during pregnancy from mother to baby on occasion.
+Most cases we see as doctors are mild, and symptoms will resolve on its own in a week.
 Rarely, severe dengue can occur and be life threatening due to bleeding and organ failure, needing urgent medical treatment.

 Dengue has become a global public health concern and continues to be endemic in Singapore.
 There are currently at least five different ‘strains’ of the dengue virus, although only the first four seem to infect humans.
 You can get dengue more than once and repeat infections tend to be more serious.
 Many cases are in children less than 15 years of age and the incidence of dengue has increased rapidly in the last few years.
-Singapore is currently seeing the highest cases in 5 years even before reaching the traditional peak season from June to October as per the National Environmental Agency – NEA.
+The National Environmental Agency (NEA) in Singapore shows that we are seeing the highest cases in 5 years, even before reaching the traditional peak season from June to October.

 What are the symptoms?

-As per the 2009 World Health Organisation (WHO) classification:
+The main symptoms are summarised below using the 2009 World Health Organisation (WHO) classification.